 The Year of Mud highlights timber framing for tiny house construction with natural materials.
 Timber framing uses carefully cut logs rather than planed boards to build the structure of a building.
 This technique makes it possible to raise a frame without the use of power tools.
 Doing things by hand, sustainably and in an environmentally friendly way is paramount to both Ziggy’s projects and Dancing Rabbit as a whole.

 labor of love”.
-Cob in particular allows more much flexibility in design and personalization than modern techniques.
+Cob, in particular, allows more flexibility in design and personalization than modern techniques.
 The sand, clay and straw mixture is blended together by foot and formed into walls by hand.

 An inspiring, joyful picture of Ziggy and his partner, April, perched upon their earthy cob cottage was featured on the cover of theFall 2010 issue of Yes!
 Magazine, titled A Resilient Community.